viveksingh1105/line-follower-robot-atmega2560/README.md

 This project was completed in January 2019 as part of my undergraduate Electrical Engineering coursework.

-This repository documents the system architecture and embedded control workflow implemented during the project.
+This repository documents the system architecture and embedded control strategy used to implement autonomous line tracking using an ATmega2560 microcontroller and IR sensor array.

 ---